jgesc/SHA256/README.md

 # SHA256
-An implementation of the SHA-256 hashing algorithm This is NOT an efficient implementation.
+An implementation of the SHA-256 hashing algorithm.

+This is NOT an efficient implementation.